Cheers to beer! Blockbuster brewers' merger boosts UK dealmaking

 In 2014 British dealmaking accounted for 30 percent of the overall EMEA activity which compares with a 37 percent share in 2007 during the previous M&A boom.

-This year M&A involving French companies declined 46 percent on a year ago to just $80.3 billion, whilst German M&A totaled $82.7 billion, an 11.5 percent increase from 2014.
+This year M&A involving French companies declined 46 percent on a year ago to just $80.3 billion, whilst German M&A totalled $82.7 billion, an 11.5 percent increase from 2014.

 "The disconnect between the levels of M&A activity in Britain and Europe reflects a higher degree of investor confidence in Britain's economic recovery, as well as sector-specific consolidation drivers," said Paulo Pereira, a partner at boutique advisory firm Perella Weinberg.

-Note: (This story has been corrected to change figure in lead to billions from millions)